 In December 2000, we entered into a \$150.0 million senior secured credit facility.
 As of September 30, 2001, this facility was fully drawn; however, in October 2001, the Company repaid \$50.0 million of this facility.
 This repayment occurred in conjunction with amending and restating the original agreement to reset certain financial covenants contained in this facility to more accurately reflect current economic market conditions.
-Of the \$50.0 million repaid, a total of \$25.0 million is a permanent reduction of this facility, while the remaining

-\$25.0 million is available for re-borrow under the amended and restated senior secured credit facility.
-In October 2001, \$5.0 million was drawn under the amended and restated senior secured credit facility with the remaining balance of \$20.0 million available for re-borrow during a future designated period.
+Of the \$50.0 million repaid, a total of \$25.0 million is a permanent reduction of this facility, while the remaining \$25.0 million is available for re-borrow under the amended and restated senior secured credit facility with the remaining balance of \$20.0 million available for re-borrow during a future designated period.
 The remaining \$20.0 million is only available for drawdown commencing September 30, 2002 and only if the Company remains in full compliance with all covenants as outlined in the amended and restated senior secured credit facility, and meets an additional EBITDA test.
 The ability to draw on the remaining \$20.0 million expires on December 31, 2002.
-As of December 31, 2001, a total of \$105.0 million was outstanding under the amended and restated senior secured credit facility.
-Our amended and restated senior secured credit facility contains a number of financial ratios and covenants which we must meet each quarter, and in certain circumstances each month, such as achieving specified revenue targets at levels significantly above historical revenues, maintaining certain minimum cash balances and limiting our EBITDA losses.
+As of March 31, 2002, a total of \$105.0 million was outstanding under the amended and restated senior secured credit facility contains a number of financial ratios and covenants which we must meet each quarter, and in certain circumstances each month, such as achieving specified revenue targets at levels significantly above historical revenues, maintaining certain minimum cash balances and limiting our EBITDA losses.
 We are in full compliance with all of these covenants and ratios at this time.
 If we are unable to maintain these ratios or comply with these covenants, the banks could require repayment of amounts previously drawn down.
+This, in turn, would trigger cross-default provisions on some of our other existing indebtedness.
 We do not currently have sufficient cash reserves to repay such amounts.
-In addition, the inability to draw down the remaining \$20.0 million under this facility may not provide sufficient funds for the Company to support its spending needs and could adversely affect our business and the Company's ability to continue as a going concern.
+In addition, the inability to draw down the remaining \$20.0 million under this facility could adversely affect our business and

 In March 2001, we entered into a loan agreement in the amount of \$3.0 million.
 This loan agreement bears interest at 13.15% and is repayable over 36 months.
-As of December 31, 2001, this loan agreement was fully drawn.
+As of March 31, 2002, this loan agreement was fully drawn.

 In June 2001, we entered into a loan agreement in the amount of \$5.0 million.
 This loan agreement bears interest at 13.0% and is repayable over 36 months.
-As of December 31, 2001, this loan agreement was fully drawn.
+As of March 31, 2002, this loan agreement was fully drawn.

 The Company leases its IBX hubs and certain equipment under noncancelable operating lease agreements expiring through 2025.
-The following represents the minimum future operating lease payments for these commitments, as well as the combined aggregate maturities for all of the Company's debt as of December 31,
+The following represents the minimum future operating lease payments for these commitments, as well as the combined aggregate maturities for all of the Company's debt as of March 31, 2002 (in thousands):